Installation with conda#

 pip install --upgrade pip

-The latest version of PyAutoGalaxy is installed via pip as follows (specifying the version as shown below ensures the installation has clean dependencies):
+The latest version of PyAutoGalaxy is installed via pip as follows (the command --no-cache-dir prevents caching issues impacting the installation):

-If you see these messages, they do not mean that the installation has failed and the instructions below will identify clearly if the installation is a success.
+If pip prints warnings about dependency version conflicts, these can usually be ignored — the instructions below will identify clearly if the installation is a success.

-If there are no errors (but only the warnings above) PyAutoGalaxy is installed!
+If there are no errors PyAutoGalaxy is installed!

 If there is an error check out the troubleshooting section.